DeborahK/VSLive2016-Redmond/README.md

 # VSLive2016-Redmond
-Demo and support file for my Visual Studio Live 2016 talks in Redmond, WA.
+Demo and support files for my Visual Studio Live 2016 talks in Redmond, WA.